Best Type of Magnesium for You and Your Health

 Magnesium can be found in a variety of nutrient-dense foods, including whole grains, nuts, seeds, legumes, avocados, leafy greens, bananas, pumpkin seeds, dark chocolate, tofu, and quinoa.

-Try this broccoli, quinoa, and spinach salad for a delicious meal that is rich in magnesium.
+Try this Quinoa and Chickpea Salad for a delicious meal that is rich in magnesium.

 This Green Glow Protein Smoothie, full of leafy greens, provides magnesium along with many other nutrients for a breakfast or snack.